sapiencexyz/sapience/README.md

 # 👽 Foil

-* Start the protocol on a local node
+- Start the protocol on a local node
+  - First delete the deployment directory `packages/protocol/deployments/13370`
-  * `pnpm run dev:protocol` and press `i` to interact with it
+  - `pnpm run dev:protocol` and press `i` to interact with it
-* Start the app
+- Start the app
-  * `pnpm run dev:app` and access at http://localhost:3000
+  - `pnpm run dev:app` and access at http://localhost:3000
-  *  Connect your wallet application to http://localhost:8545 (Chain ID 13370) **Remember to reset the nonce in the wallet after restarting the node.**
+  - Connect your wallet application to http://localhost:8545 (Chain ID 13370) **Remember to reset the nonce in the wallet after restarting the node.**
-* Start the data service
+- Start the data service
-  * `pnpm run dev:data` and access at http://localhost:3001
+  - `pnpm run dev:data` and access at http://localhost:3001
-* Start the website
+- Start the website
-  * `pnpm run dev:website` and access at http://localhost:3002
+  - `pnpm run dev:website` and access at http://localhost:3002
-* Start the docs
+- Start the docs
-  * `pnpm run dev:docs` and access at http://localhost:3003
+  - `pnpm run dev:docs` and access at http://localhost:3003

 ## Deploy

 In `/packages/protocol`:

-* Increment the version number in the cannonfiles
+- Increment the version number in the cannonfiles
-* Run `pnpm simulate-deploy:sepolia` to verify there are no issues
+- Run `pnpm simulate-deploy:sepolia` to verify there are no issues
-* Run `CANNON_PRIVATE_KEY=x CANNON_PROVIDER_URL=y pnpm deploy:sepolia` (or set those values in a `.env` file)
+- Run `CANNON_PRIVATE_KEY=x CANNON_PROVIDER_URL=y pnpm deploy:sepolia` (or set those values in a `.env` file)